 To work as a blacksmith you will usually require a Certificate III in Engineering (Fabrication Trade).

 You can work at even higher levels within this occupation and sector.
 Blacksmiths can with experience, and possibly further training, work in more supervisory and technical occupations and even at a par-professional level assisting engineers.

-Of course, with further training and experience you can continue to progress along a career pathway that could see you in many senior management positions.
+Of course you can continue to progress further along a career pathway that could see you in a number of senior management positions.

 Earnings, Job and Employment Prospects